 Although some short sale offers are approved within a few weeks, it generally takes months and months.
 If you’re serious about your offer, you need to be prepared to wait it out.
 Just keep in mind that the bank really does want everything to go as quickly as possible to get that non-producing or money-losing loan off their books.

 Some short sale buyers write offers on multiple short sales hoping to take the first one that works out.
 They simply leave the other sellers and their agents just standing there holding the bag.
 So if you can demonstrate that you’re willing to wait for the short-sale process to run its course, you and your offer will be taken much more seriously.
 You just need to show that you’re willing to give the seller and lender the time it takes for approval.

 Buying a short-sale property can definitely be a wise investment move.
-But because the competition is keen and because a lot of buyers have a lot of cash in hand, you’ll need at least these tips on making an offer on a short sale in Washington DC and North Carolina.
+But because the competition is keen and because a lot of buyers have a lot of cash in hand, you’ll need at least these tips on making an offer on a short sale in Charlotte.